son-link/X-masmatch/README.md

 Click each card to turn it over.
 If when you reveal the second card both match, you have discovered a pair and 1 second will be added to your time.
 If you fail, 1 second is subtracted.
 If time runs out, the game is over.

-To pause the game with the mause, click on the icon in the top right corner.
+To pause the game with the mouse, click on the icon in the top right corner.

 |Device     |Key/Button |Action           |
 |-----------|-----------|-----------------|